For a company

 The statutory auditor is appointed for a fixed term of six years (which can be reduced to three years in case of voluntary appointment or in case of appointment of statutory auditor(s) in a group).

-- annual total balance sheet amount of EUR 6,000,000
+- Annual total balance sheet amount of EUR 6,000,000

-- annual turnover of EUR 12,000,000
+- Annual turnover of EUR 12,000,000

-- 50 employees.
+- At least 50 employees.

 Hong Kong Audited financial statements are required for all companies incorporated in Hong Kong, including companies falling within the reporting exemption, unless the company is dormant.